miko-soft/functionflow/README.md

 ```

 #### async serialEach(funcs:function[], arr:array) :any
-Execute funcs functions one by one and repeat it for every array element.
+Execute the functions in funcs sequentially for each element in the arr array.
+The entire chain of funcs is repeated exactly arr.length times—once per array element.
-The funcs chain is repeated the arr.length times.
-The "arr" element is stored in the "lib.serialEachElement" and can be used inside the function.
+During execution, the current array element is stored in **lib.serialEachElement** and can be accessed inside each function.
+Additionally, you can use **lib.serialEachKey** if needed.
 ```
 input------>|--f0-->|msDelay|--f3-->|msDelay|--f2-->|msDelay|------>output
             |                                            arr|